Connect with us:

-Jessica Grey is a mother of two beautiful daughters, one of whom has Asperger’s Syndrome.
+Jessica "Flip" is a mother of two beautiful daughters, one of whom has Asperger’s and Epilepsy.
 Like many others, her journey has been one of learning and advocating.
-From the difficulty of obtaining a diagnosis, to the trials of navigating policy and services, Jessica has been through it all.
+From the difficulty of obtaining a diagnosis, to the trials of navigating policy and services, Flip has been through it all.

 Josh is determined to be an advocate for those who need assistance and help them to get the best services available.
 Even though his military career has ended, he has never forgotten one important Air Force core value: “Excellence in all we do.”
 His determination to always keep learning and applying what he has learned has been his most effective tool when it comes to helping individuals enjoy life even more.
 A favorite quote of Josh’s is “people with disabilities have abilities too…making sure that those abilities blossom and shine so that all the dreams you have can come true.” — Mary McAleese.